 A Day in Luxor

-Your inclusive tours during the Nile cruise will have already taken you to Luxor’s star attractions along the West Bank (Valley of the Kings and Temple of Hatshepsut) and the East Bank (Karnak & Luxor Temples).
+The inclusive tours during the Nile cruise take passengers to Luxor’s star attractions along the West Bank (Valley of the Kings and Temple of Hatshepsut) and the East Bank (Karnak & Luxor Temples).

 The Luxor Museum (100 LE) is a great option to either fill that afternoon or the following morning.
 Also, after a full week of heavy touring around the country, take some time off to just relax.
 If taking our recommendation and staying at the Achti Resort, their Nile-front pool will certainly aid in this.